Click here to upgrade to a newer version of Internet Explorer or Microsoft Edge.

 Supported by Van's Aircraft, this booth teaches how to buck solid rivets, using top-grade tools supplied by Avery Tools.
 Those wanting to learn more can work on a real RV-12 kit donated by Van's.
 The kids also can make a personalized metal riveted name badge.

-Features conventional four-cylinder engines and, with Pratt & Whitney's help, will be two PT-6 turbine engines that the kids inspect and work on under the guidance of skilled A&P mechanics and Pratt & Whitney volunteers.
+Features conventional four-cylinder engines the kids inspect and work on under the guidance of skilled A&P mechanics.

 Electronic Troubleshooting Booth